Skip to main content

 Installation on Embedded Linux

-For more advanced use cases, please refer to the Display Output, Resolution and Timings (Linux) article.
+For more advanced use cases, refer to Display Output, Resolution and Timings (Linux).

 Adjusting the Brightness